alp82/abmash/README.markdown

 ======
 Abmash is a Java framework to automate web applications, based on Selenium/ Webdriver, Firefox and JQuery.
-The goal is that programmers do not need any knowledge about the HTML/CSS source code of the web pages.
+The goal is that programmers do not need any knowledge about the HTML/CSS source code of web pages.
 Instead, elements can be found by querying for visual attributes and visible text.

 **Abmash is human-oriented imitation of browser interactions.**